LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 - Undefined instruction.
 - Invalid state when executing instruction.
 - Error on exception return.
-- Attempt to access coprocessor when it's unsvailable (or disabled).
+- Attempt to access co-processor when it's unavailable (or disabled).

 The reporting of the following UsageFaults can be activated:

-- Word/halfword access on unaligned memory address.
+- Word/half-word access on unaligned memory address.
 - Division by zero.

 This fault can be disabled by software.
 Then a UsageFault escalates to a HardFault.